YAB85/YAB85/README.md

 I build web-sites and web-application with JavaScript libraries.
 I love web Programming and try to put all my Projects on GitHub, where you are most likely reading this.

 I spend a lot of time learning new skills.
 Currently, I'm invested into *Functional Programming*, *Image processing*, *Unit Testing* and *Application Architecture*.

-**I'm open to job opportunities**.
-If you are a recruiter or hiring manager or just want to refer me to your company - feel free to reach out!

 ---